-At this annual market, you can sift through vendor's offerings, enjoy food and music, and stick around for an annual fireworks display at Big Walnut High School starting at 10 p.m.
-The market will be open from 8 a.m. to 3 p.m. (with a parade at 10 a.m.).
-Daytime activities, including the annual Outhouse Race, will take place at the Square in downtown Sunbury.
+A different kind of Fourth of July celebration can be found in Big Walnut, about a 30-minute drive from downtown Columbus.
+Visitors can browse through thousands of unique items at Sunbury Village Square during its annual Independence Day Flea Market and Celebration.
+At this holiday market, you can sift through antiques, enjoy food and music, and stick around for an annual fireworks display at Big Walnut High School starting at 10 p.m.
+The market is open from 8 a.m. to 3 p.m. (with a parade at 10 a.m.).
+Daytime activities like an annual Outhouse Race will take place during the event, too.